24 Cities Near Orlando to Live in 2026

 • Map of Casselberry

-When the Homestead Act passed in 1862, settlers began homesteading in Casselberry.
+When the Homestead Act was passed in 1862, settlers began homesteading in Casselberry.
 The location was initially incorporated as a tax-free town in 1940 to avoid property taxes but eventually incorporated as a city and reinstated taxation in the 1960s and 1970s.

 Apartment hunters can find options along Route 17, though local mid-rises and single-family homes are also available for rent in the Casselberry area.